MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-troubleshooting.md

 *Debugging* is the process (and art) of finding and correcting errors.
 With Visual Studio Code and the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)], you get an integrated debugger to help you inspect your code and verify that it works as expected.

-For information on how to debug code executed from web service endpoints, see [Debugging web services](../developer/devenv-debugging.md#debugging-web-services).
+For information about how to debug code executed from web service endpoints, see [Debugging web services](../developer/devenv-debugging.md#debugging-web-services).

 ## Which IP addresses or ranges does my environment use?